AnshDevelops/Planet-Identifier/README.md

 ![image](https://github.com/AnshDevelops/Planet-Identifier/assets/152869575/e84fe802-3e26-4cc3-a910-f034766be254)

-The model has a very high accuracy of 99.99%
+The model has a very high accuracy of 99.99%.

+## Prerequisites
+To run the code locally, ensure that you have the following dependencies installed:

+Python (3.6 or higher)
+* Jupyter Notebook
+* PyTorch
+* torchvision
+* fastai